kristianmandrup/gsp/README.md

-# VS Code GSP language support
+# VS Code GSP syntax highlighting

-Provides syntax highlighting for Grails GSP files with `.gsp` extension in VS Code.
+Provides syntax highlighting for Groovy Server Page (GSP) files for Grails.
+Files must have the `.gsp` extension for the syntax highlighting to be activated.

 ## Features